All Episodes

 So we're just following this.

-Here's but here's a date for you to keep in mind, because the Hawkeye Cawkeye are on January 3rd.
+But here's a date for you to keep in mind, because the Hawkeye Kaucai are on January 3rd.

 The New Hampshire primary is the week after.

-Once the holidays hit and families get together and people leave home and start doing all kinds of things, and and candidates can't go, you know, heavy metal campaigning during that week because it'll be offend people.
+Once the holidays hit and families get together and people leave home and start doing all kinds of things, and candidates can't go, you know, heavy metal campaigning during that week because they'll be able to fend people.

 Can you people leave us alone?